 - A good atmosphere – happy, engaged staff

 - Values – consistent with the employee and customer experience

 Being an employer of choice is ultimately all about your culture, which includes the crucial components of employee engagement, employee experience, employee voice and employer brand.

 Building a positive culture starts with understanding how your employees are feeling.
 To implement an effective employee engagement strategy, you need to understand what human beings need to be happy and perform well.

 The 4C Model that underpins WeThrive is based on a comprehensive understanding of these human needs, and the particular ways they play out in the workplace.
-WeListen is our employee engagement survey designed to give you the insights you need to get a temperature check on engagement, wellbeing, motivation and productivity.
-WeCoach translates employee survey results into actionable insights for managers to build a coaching culture and unlock the potential of their team.
+WeThrive employee engagement survey is designed to give you the insights you need to get a temperature check on engagement, wellbeing, motivation and productivity.
+The employee survey results translate into actionable insights for managers to build a coaching culture and unlock the potential of their team.

 Improving employee experience and engagement needs to be at the heart of your business strategy.
 This includes opportunity for development and to share ideas, flexibility around working hours, wellbeing initiatives, and collaboration, as well as understanding individual needs.
 It’s also about the ethics and values of your organisation.